 - on or within 40 metres of a third-order or higher order stream1 - on, or within 3 km upstream of, a wetland of international importance (listed under the Ramsar Convention).
 This includes any area of the catchment located within 3 km upstream of the wetland boundary.

 Harvestable rights dams can be located on:

 - non-permanent minor streams

 - hillsides

 - gullies

-For more information on harvestable rights see the Department of Planning and Environment website.
+For more information on harvestable rights see the NSW Department of Climate Change, Energy, the Environment and Water (NSW DCCEEW) website.

 What is a minor stream?